jakobzhao/geog371/lectures/lec03/readme.md

 <img src="img/environment.jpg" alt="Drawing" style="text-align: center; width: 300px;"/>

 To host a web application, you need to move the codes and the supplemental files to the server.
-For most of the lecture and lab demos, you can launch a web server on your computer by python SimpleHTTPServer or a server integrated in Webstorm, also you can host your web map through github page.
+For most of the lecture and lab demos, you can launch a web server on your computer by python SimpleHTTPServer or a server integrated in `Atom`, also you can host your web map through github page.

 > **Note:** If you have your own dedicated server, you may need to dragged and saved the files in a specific folder (e.g., a folder named "www") which will be the hosting place of the server.
 If the server is a remote computer or in the cloud (e.g., the google cloud platform), you can use an `FTP` ot `SSH` connected to your hosting space, or drag and drop into your www folder.